rz501/Macaulay2-Jupyter-Kernel/README.md

 $ jupyter notebook &
 ```

 This shoud fire up a browser for you.
-If not, copy the output link into one.
+If not, copy the output URL into one.
 Then select File ⇨ New Notebook ⇨ M2 from the main menu.

 ## FAQ